 The Club now needed a home and it was Christie who came up with the answer.
 He offered the use of the ground floor and basement of his house at 181 Kings Road.
 A final general meeting on St Valentine’s Day 1891, at number 181, approved the motion that these rooms should be taken for the Club.
 It’s nice to know that Theodore Wores was there, because in the same month he was dined out by his friends and went back to the States, having played a key role in the Club’s Foundation.

-The formal launch of the Club took place at 181 King’s Road on 18th March 1891, with 55 Members present; so this is the day the Club has celebrated ever since as its birthday.
+The formal launch of the Club facilities took place at 181 King’s Road on 18th March 1891, with 55 Members present.

 Soon gas rings were installed, cooking arrangements were made and suppers were available in the dining-room on Monday evenings.
 Rudimentary furniture was bought, including a long second-hand dining table – which still serves as the Members’ Table in the Club to this day.